ElioDiNino/ElioDiNino/README.md

   <summary>:card_index_dividers: Current Projects</summary>

   ### :airplane: [UBC Uncrewed Aircraft Systems](https://ubcuas.com)
   I work on the software subteam as a co-lead for UBC UAS, a design team focused on designing semi-autonomous drones.
 The team repositories can be seen [here](https://github.com/ubcuas).
 This year, my focus as co-lead is keeping projects on track and supporting the 18 software subteam members where needed.
 That being said, with my past experience on the team, I got to work on a variety of microsystems.
-Some of my notable contributions as both a developer and as co-lead are as follows:
+Some of my notable contributions as both a developer and as co-lead can be seen below as well as in the past projects section.
-  - Decreased microservices in use by 50% after co-designing a new software suite for 2 competitions
-  - Improved cross-platform compatibility with the use of Docker to better package programs
+  - Improved cross-platform compatibility with Docker containers and made related CI/CD pipelines with GitHub Actions (E.g. [ACOM](https://github.com/ubcuas/ACOM))
+  - [UASITL](https://github.com/ubcuas/UASITL): Overhauled our simulation pipeline by supporting new vehicle types (planes and VTOLs) and building software images for additional computer architectures (ARMv7 and ARM64)
-  - Integrated a new camera system into the drone and software suite for use in machine vision
+  - Introduced 4 new major projects to update our systems after co-designing a new software suite for 2 competitions
-  - [GCOM-X](https://github.com/ubcuas/gcom-x): This is our main ground station control software.
-I helped work on the frontend redesign, updated the backend API, integrated a Django server with the React frontent, and added a login page to connect to competiton servers.
-  - [ACOM](https://github.com/ubcuas/acom): Running on the drone, this is our main communication method with the ground station for the software subteam.
-I worked on adding support for controlling a winch system, monitoring RC connection, and keeping track of the battery usage.

   ### :school: UBC Course Projects
   *Code access is available upon request for all projects